Past - Present - Future Interface is found here

 The FRASS Approach brings temporal value comparisons into clear view.

-This concept lies at the core of the FRASS system approach.
-The data assembled in the program serve the purpose to seek the balance between the actual cost and the optimal price of timber as a major land component.
+Time Value of Money lies at the core of the FRASS system approach.
+The data assembled serve the purpose of seeking the balance between the actual cost and the optimal price of timber.
+It is as a major component of owning and managing lands.
 Timber resource volume extrapolated into the future (Growth & Yield) is brought into cohesive synthesis with values of historic log markets.
-The entire volume/price architecture is supported by a “past-present-future” price interface to analyze prices without distortion of the “time factor” of money in order to find financially optimized timber harvest rotation lengths and their future and discounted values.
+The entire volume/price architecture is supported by a “past-present-future” price interface.
+Here it is analyzed as prices without distortion of the “time factor” of money.
+Ultimately, we find financially optimized timber harvest rotation lengths and their future and discounted values.

-When all relevant property information is integrated into the program, your options become visually convincing when articulated in the following information packages:
+When all relevant property information is integrated, your options become visually convincing to articulate your information packages.

 - Itemized cost forecasting for many phases of forestland management, timber harvesting, reforestation, and overhead & administration expenses;

 - Delivered Log Market Real Price Appreciation Forecasting;